Quotes about Teamwork

 If you want to lift yourself up, lift up someone else. – Booker T. Washington

-To achieve success, it is no longer “I” but “we”.
+To achieve success, it is no longer “I” but “we.”
 It sounds corny, but it is true.
-Encourage the team to see beyond self, in order to reach a greater height.
+Encourage the team to see beyond self, in order to reach greater heights.
+We’re better together.

 Individual commitment to a group effort: That is what makes a team work, a company work, a society work, a civilization work. — Vince Lombardi